sdagn1/TheExtraSemicolon_BackEnd/README.md

    ```
 4. Install 'CheckStyle-IDEA' plugin in IntelliJ
 5. To add your checkstyle configuration
-   1. In your IntelliJ settings go to 'Editor'
+   1. In IntelliJ settings,go to tools, then go to 'Editor'
    2. Then 'CodeStyle'
    3. Select Settings icon next to 'Scheme' dropdown
    4. 'Import Scheme'